certara/pyDarwin/docs/Usage.rst

 The file output from pyDarwin is generated real time.
 That is, as soon as a model is finished, the results are written to the results.csv and models.json files.
 Similarly, messages (what appears on the command line output) is written continuously to the messages.txt file.

 **NOTE**.
-As these files are continuous opened, written to and closed, an exception will occur if they are opened in an application the "locks" them, e.g. Excel.
-If, for example the results.csv file is opened in Excel, the next time pyDarwin trys to open it to write the next model output, an exception will occur.
+As these files are continuous opened, written to and closed, an exception will occur if they are opened in an application the "locks" them, e.g., Excel.
+If, for example the results.csv file is opened in Excel, the next time pyDarwin tries to open it to write the next model output, an exception will occur.
 The work around is to copy the file to another file (e.g., cp results.csv results1.csv), then open the copied file.

 Messages.txt
 --------------

 The messages.txt file will be found in the working dir.
-This file contents is the same as that output to the command line
+This file's content is the same as that output to the command line

 models.json
 --------------

 The models.json will contain the key output from all models that are run.
 This is not a very user friendly file, as it is fairly complex json.
-The primary (maybe only) use for this file is if a search is interrupted, it can be restarted, and the contents of this file read in, rather than rerunning all of the models.
+The primary (maybe only) use for this file is if a search is interrupted, it can be restarted, and the contents of this file read in, rather than rerunning all the models.
 If the goal is to make simple diagnostics of the search progress, the results.csv file is likely more useful.